StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 Given a version number **MAJOR.MINOR.PATCH**, eg. `1.0.1`

 - **MAJOR** version when you make incompatible API changes
-- **MINOR** version when you add functionality in a backward compatible manner
+- **MINOR** version when you add functionality in a backward-compatible manner
 - **PATCH** version when you make backward compatible bug fixes

 ## Install the Terraform CLI